 For healthcare organizations, safety and security concerns regarding PHI tend to be focused less on the security of their networks and more on the accessing and sharing of that information as part of their daily operations.
 The transition from paper records to electronic health records (EHR) has helped to streamline the claims submission and resolution processes, as well as the sharing of information between providers for treatment and research purposes.
 Yet the complexity of these processes creates numerous chances in which PHI can be improperly shared or lost along the way.

-Discovery and remediation
+- Discovery and remediation

-Loss of customer and patient revenue
+- Loss of customer and patient revenue

 New Challenges for New Types of Service Providers

 .The HHS has proven to have a very strong resolve in enforcing HIPAA violations over the years.
 While the proliferation of EHR may have provided new opportunities for collaborations between your organization and the healthcare industry, it also has opened the door to oversight from the HHS.Remaining HIPAA-compliant can present a number of challenges to your company.
 I.S.
 Partners, LLC is well-acquainted with HIPAA as well as the new standards that have come from HITECH.
 With our help, you’ll be prepared to take these changes in stride, and to continue to operate as a trusted BA to your healthcare partners without the concern of potential HIPAA or HITECH infractions.If your company would like to learn more about HIPAA HITECH or you would like to receive more information about I.S.
 Partners, LLC, please call (215) 675-1400 or email us at [email protected]